Huge Czech protest marking Velvet Revolution demands PM quit

 Prague (AFP)

-Czech police tweeted there were "more than 200,000 people while others are still coming" to the protest at Letna park in central Prague.
+The CTK Czech news agency quoted Interior Minister Jan Hamacek as saying some 250,000 people had rallied at Letna park -- the site of some of the biggest 1989 rallies -- matching a similar protest in June.

-The mass protest comes on the eve of the 30th anniversary of the Velvet Revolution, which saw unprecedented protests and a general strike end four decades of Soviet-imposed totalitarianism in what was then Czechoslovakia.
+It came on the eve of the 30th anniversary of the Velvet Revolution, which saw unprecedented protests and a general strike end four decades of Soviet-imposed totalitarianism in the former Czechoslovakia.

+Babis has denied any wrongdoing and his ANO (YES) party still tops opinion polls with around 30 percent support despite the controversy.

-He is also tagged as an agent in secret police files from the 1980s, something he has completely rejected.
+He is also tagged as an agent in secret police files from the 1980s, something he has vociferously denied.

+Kristyna Kovarova, a 20-year-old student from the southern village of Malenice, said she had come "to fight for democracy."

+"I think democracy is in danger because there are many people trying to twist it and set their own rules, but that's not right," she told AFP.

-"I really don't like our prime minister's lies," protester Josef Plandor, who travelled from the eastern Czech village of Zasova, told AFP.
+"I really don't like our prime minister's lies," said protester Josef Plandor, who travelled from the eastern village of Zasova.

 "His huge conflict of interest, his lies, fraud, there's too much of that.
 He's not an honest man," said the 43-year-old forestry worker, adding that he was "sure" Babis would never quit.